thomasophia/Android_Planner/README.md

-# Android_Planner
+# Planner
-Planner is a university project that was created as part of the android basics course at the FH Technikum Vienna.
+Planner is an practice project that was created as part of the android basics course at the FH Technikum Vienna.
 Planner is a personal planner which helps you to make a checklist or send a reminder to yourself.

 ## How to run the app